-Munich is a city known for Germany’s traditional Bavarian culture and the ideal starting point for the perfect German Road trip.
+Munich is a city known for Germany’s traditional Bavarian culture and the ideal starting point to plan the perfect German Road trip.
 It’s new and spirited population have filled the old city with modern technologies and exciting new cultures.
 Before you drive off, spend some time getting to know one of Germany’s great cities.
 Explore the bustling beer halls, historic buildings, and enthralling museums.

 When you have had your fill of Munich’s exceptional sights, why not explore the surrounding region by jumping in a rental car and going on some adventurous Munich day trips.
 By driving through the brilliant Bavarian countryside, you’ll experience some of the German towns, villages, memorials, and castles that many travelers don’t get to see when they visit Munich.
 You also get to explore the locations in your own time – taking as little or as long as you want.